jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-10/EN-template-for-analysis.md

 ### 3.3.
 Exploratory Data Analysis (EDA)

 Once our data was fully cleaned, we focused on exploring patterns across Ottawa’s 24 wards.
-We created a pivot table in Google Sheets that listed the 24 wards as rows and included columns showing the total number of people with STEM or Arts degrees.
-This table allowed us to compare wards side-by-side and quickly identify geographic trends.
+We created a pivot table in Google Sheets that listed the 24 wards as rows and degree type (STEM, Arts) as columns.
+This pivot table allowed us to compare the total number of people with STEM or Arts degrees side-by-side and quickly identify geographic trends.

 **Pivot table setup (Google Sheets):**
 - **Rows:** Ward name